 National Emmy winner Joe Vazquez has traveled far and wide in search of a good story.

-In September, 2010, Joe and his team were awarded the National Emmy Award for their Breaking News coverage of the Oakland riots following the shooting of Oscar Grant at the hands of a BART policeman.
-That award followed a regional Emmy for the same coverage.
+In September, 2010, he won the National Emmy Award for Breaking News coverage of the Oakland riots following the shooting of Oscar Grant at the hands of a BART policeman.
+He has earned two other Emmy awards and multiple nominations.

 Joe has a B.S. in Political Science from the University of Houston.
 As a member of the National Association of Hispanic Journalists, he volunteers his time to empower the next generation of storytellers.

 Joe and his wife are raising three children in San Francisco.